Reading & Writing at Columba

 At Columba, we provide explicit and targeted instruction in reading which students then apply to their spelling and writing.

 Systematic Synthetic Phonics (SSP) is built on the alphabetic principle.
-It is a structured, multi sensory and evidence-based method of teaching reading whereby students are taught the link between letters and the speech sounds they represent rather than the alphabet.
+It is a structured and evidence-based method of teaching reading whereby students are taught the link between letters and the speech sounds they represent rather than the alphabet.
 Our students learn sounds (phonemes) are represented by letters (graphemes).
 We teach children that phonemes can be blended or ‘synthesised’ to form words.
-Systematic Synthetic Phonics is a bottom-up approach in that instruction starts not with whole words, but with the most basic sound unit, the phoneme (sound).
+Systematic Synthetic Phonics is an approach that starts not not with whole words, but with the most basic sound unit, the phoneme (sound).
 The reading process involves decoding or segmenting words into separate sounds that are blended together to read an unknown word.
 At Columba Catholic Primary School, children learn how blending and segmenting words is a reversible process; if you can read a word, you can spell it!

-Columba Catholic Primary School introduced asystematic synthetic phonics in 2022 after partially trialling the program in 2021.
-We aim to teach ALL our children to read, write and spell confidently.
+At Columba Catholic Primary School we aim to teach ALL our children to read, write and spell confidently.
 Our program is supported by evidence-based research and includes phonemic awareness, phonics, vocabulary knowledge, fluency and comprehension.
-Jolly Phonics is sequenced into seven stages, allowing us to teach children the 44 sounds of the English alphabet in a sequential way.
+Our phonics approach allows us to teach children the 44 sounds of the English alphabet in a sequential way from simple to complicated.
+Using synthetic phonics gives children the skills to crack the code!

 There are five key skills for children to master:

-• and learning ‘tricky words’ which do not follow the normal patterns of phonics, for example, was, he, said etc.
+- and learning words which do not follow the normal patterns of phonics, for example, was, he, said etc.

 Nor do we have children memorise long lists of sight words.